-2.1.1 The Company's Board of Directors, according to article 9 of its Memorandum of Association, as it is in effect after the relevant amendment by the Annual General Meeting of Shareholders on 30th June 2017, consists of five (5) to fifteen (15) members, physical or legal entities.
+2.1.1 The Company's Board of Directors, according to article 9 of its Memorandum of Association, as it is in effect after the relevant amendment by the Annual General Meeting of Shareholders on 30th June 2017, and its last Codification and harmonization by virtue of the decision of the Annual Ordinary General Meeting of its shareholders dated 28th June 2019, consists of five (5) to fifteen (15) members, physical or legal entities.
 In case of a legal entity, such must appoint a physical person to exercise the authorities of the legal entity as a Board member.
-The Board members are elected by the General Meeting of the Company's shareholders for a term of five years, which begins from the day of their election and is extended automatically until the first Ordinary General Meeting following the end of their term, which however cannot exceed a six-year period.
-The General Meeting may also elect deputy members, equal to the number of the ordinary members.
+The physical entity is jointly and severally liable with the legal person concerning corporate management.
+The Board members are being elected by the General Meeting of the Company's shareholders for a term of five years, which begins from the day of their election and is extended until the first Ordinary General Meeting may also elect deputy members, equal to the number of the ordinary members.
 The Board members always have the right to be re-elected and freely revocable by the General Meeting, regardless of the maturity of their term.